Come back to the To the Maximus Foundation Blog for more of Robin Smith’s extraordinary story within the next few weeks.

 Why Should I be Concerned?

-- While most people smoke Spice as a marijuana alternative, it can be 10-500 times more potent. depending on the chemical compounds and potency.
+- While most people smoke Spice as a marijuana alternative, it can be 10-500 times more potent, depending on the chemical compound and potency.

 - Every package purchased is a mystery package.
 Each has a different amount of unknown chemicals “randomly” sprayed.
-In other words, you don’t know what you are getting, and it has not been scientifically tested.
+In other words, you don’t know what you are getting, and it has not been scientifically tested for safety.

 - “Not for Human Consumption” is stamped on the packaging in an attempt to protect the sellers.
 However, recent prosecutions prove, juries are not being fooled.

-- Although Fake Pot has been federally banned, the “bad guys” are steps ahead, so that when one chemical compound is banned, they are ready with a new chemicals, which have never been seen on earth before and haven’t been tested for safety.
+- Although most synthetic cannabinoids have been federally banned, the “bad guys” are steps ahead, so that when one chemical compound is banned, they are ready with a new chemicals, which have never been seen on earth before and haven’t been tested for safety.

 What Do We Know Scientifically?